 Best time to visit Mirror lakes New Zealand

 The best time to visit the Mirror lakes is on a calm day with no to little wind.
 Only then you will be able to see the reflection of the Earl mountains in the water.
-Generally the water and wind is most calm in the early morning or around sunset.
+Generally the wind is most calm in the early morning or around sunset.

 What to expect at Mirror lakes New Zealand

 The Mirror lakes walk is without a doubt some of the most short walks in Fiordland National Park.
 Therefore it is easily accessible for everyone and the wooden boardwalk is even wheelchair friendly.